chitin-io/web/spec/v1/index.md

 To minimize the overhead from padding, we can use the padding bytes to encode upcoming item lengths.

-Instead of padding with 0 bytes, encoder MAY use bytes from the lengths of the items sequentially after the current item.
+Instead of padding with null bytes, encoder MAY use bytes from the lengths of the items sequentially after the current item.
 Decoders MUST support this.